sarrtle/proto-ai-tool/README.md

 # proto-ai-tool
 Library for proto-ai tool.
-Managest API provider and ensure communication with lua.
+Manages API provider and ensure communication with lua.